AndrewEC/ContrastCalculator/README.markdown

 * Apply colour blind filters to screenshots or dropper tool
 * Magnification tool for magnifying individual windows or user defined portions of the screen

-Known Issues
+Known Issues - Tested with JRE 1.7
 ---
 * When using a multi monitor setup the main monitor must be the top left most monitor (in terms of virtual coordinates)
 * May have some issues on lower memory machines with many monitors
-* Cannot use dropper tool to select pixels at the very edge of the screen
+* Dropper tool will not update when at the very edge of the screen, though can still select pixel
 * Only accepts a 6 digit hex based colour code for entering colours manually
-* The Shift + N shortcut key is bound to two different places, causing two different actions to occur when viewing the results table panel

 Running the Program
 ---